 Becoming an influencer is now the new career of choice, with kids spending so much of their young lives consuming entertainment on their phones and computers, rather than TV, Film and Radio.

 If we look at the U.S and UK influencer market, there are likely hundreds of influencers for any niche you can think of.
-Not every influencer is created equal, not all provide value and not all have gotten to where they are organically.
-How do brands cut through the noise and find the perfect influencers for their products?
+However, not every influencer is created equal, not all provide value and not all have made it to where they are organically.
+So how do brands cut through the noise and find the perfect influencers for their products?

 Starting with Authenticity

 Social listening is key.
-Understanding how specific influencers talk to their audiences and what about is important to understand if content styles and creatives fit in with their usual content.
-Also, looking at what competitors they are working with or use organically, and if a brand has been mentioned organically.
-Anything information that could impact how a brand message is received is important to uncover.
+Understanding how specific influencers talk to their audiences and what about is important in understanding if a specific brief or creative fits in with their usual content.
+Additional factors are also crucial, such as looking at what competitors they are working with or use organically.
+Any information that could impact how a brand message is received is important to uncover.

 Cristiano Ronaldo’s infamous Coca-Cola diss is a great example of a sponsorship missing the mark.
 The footballer’s obvious disdain for the Coca-Cola brand came to light for the world to see when he replaced their bottle with water at a post-match Euro 2021 press conference.
 This move supposedly wiped $4bn off the company’s share price.
 The next day, France footballer Paul Pogba made a similar move, removing bottles of Heineken from his table mid-press conference.
 What is clear on both occasions is the fact players are not reaching for fizzy or alcoholic drinks after a match – and their fans know it.